 When markets react, consider a broader historical perspective before changing your financial course.

-Pullbacks can make investors want to pull up stakes and run – a common reaction that’s often a mistake, especially for long-term investors.
+Pullbacks can make you want to pull up stakes and run – a reaction that’s often a mistake, especially for long-term investors.
 The right knowledge and historical perspective can help us avoid making investment decisions based on emotion rather than strategy.

 Especially during declines, your advisor can act as a sounding board for your concerns.
 By talking about current events in light of your overall financial plan, your advisor can help provide reassuring perspective to help you stay the course and take advantage of any opportunities that tumultuous markets can present.